digSelf/cpp-nano-degree/README.md

     Finished work 2 in main
     ```

-* n later sections of this course, we will make extended use of the join() function to carefully control the flow of execution in our programs and to ensure that results of thread functions are available and complete where we need them to be.
+* In later sections of this course, we will make extended use of the join() function to carefully control the flow of execution in our programs and to ensure that results of thread functions are available and complete where we need them to be.

 #### Detach